2022 OHIO ORGANIC CORN PERFORMANCE TEST

 LSD 0.10 - Least Significant Differences at probability level 0.10 (LSD 0.10) are reported for yield and other agronomic characteristics.
 Differences between hybrids are significant only if they are equal to or greater than the LSD value.
 If a given hybrid out yields another hybrid by as much or more than the LSD value, then we are 90% confident (i.e. the odds are 10:1) that the yield difference is real, with only a 10% probability that the difference is due to chance variation (such as soil variation, etc.).
 For example, if Hybrid X is 19 Bu/A higher in yield than Hybrid Y, then this difference is statistically significant if the LSD is 19 Bu/A or less.
 If the LSD is 20 Bu/A or greater, then we are less confident that Hybrid X is really higher yielding than Hybrid Y under conditions of the test.
 If ‘NS’ is indicated for a characteristic, then the differences among hybrid entries are not significant at the 10% probability level.

-In 2021, Organic OCPT yields were exceptional and exceeded expectations.
-Averaged across hybrid entries in the early and full season tests, yields were 201 bu./A. Yields at individual test sites, averaged across hybrid entries in the early and full season tests, ranged from 174 bu./A - Apple Creek (Plant Date #2), 211 bu./A - Wooster to 218 bu./A at Apple Creek (Plant Date #1).
-The planned Lindsey site in Sandusky County was not planted in 2021 due to saturated soil conditions from late-May through mid-June.
-An additional field was planted, Apple Creek Plant Date #2, to compare hybrid response to planting dates, soil amendments and field management.
+In 2022, Organic OCPT yields were exceptional and exceeded expectations.
+Averaged across hybrid entries in the early and full season tests, yields were 211 Bu/A. Yields at individual test sites averaged across hybrid entries in the early and full season tests ranged from 193 Bu/A - Graytown, 213 Bu/A – Apple Creek to 226 Bu/A at Wooster.

-Results of the 2021 testing program are presented in Tables 1 and 2.
-The 2 & 3 year averages for the Apple Creek location are presented in table 3.
+Results of the 2022 testing program are presented in Tables 1 and 2.
+The 2 & 3 year averages for the Apple Creek and Wooster locations are presented in Table 3.
+Yields and other agronomic performance characteristics have been averaged across the individual test sites and shown under the SUMMARY heading for each test.
 The seed source and table location for hybrids are shown in Table 4.
 The seed treatments associated with each hybrid entry (information provided by seed companies) are indicated in Table 4.
-Yields and other agronomic performance characteristics have been averaged across the individual test sites and shown under the SUMMARY heading for each maturity group.
 Hybrids are listed in alphabetical order by brand.

 Confidence in test results increases with the number of years and the number of locations in which the hybrid was tested.
 Look for consistency in a hybrid's performance across a range of environmental conditions.
 Yield, standability, grain moisture, and other comparisons should be made between hybrids of similar maturity to determine those best adapted to your farm.

 Acknowledgments:Thank you to the organic seed industry for their contributions and supporting the hybrid testing program.
-We are grateful for the assistance provided by Matt Lowe, CFAES Research Operations at Wooster; Mike Sword and the Farm Operations team assisting with field operations; and Ken Scaife, OSU-OARDC Wooster.
+We thank our on-farm cooperator, Steve Turnow, for his contributions to the 2022 corn hybrid testing program.
+We are grateful for the assistance provided by Matt Lowe, CFAES Research Operations at Wooster; Mike Sword and the Farm Operations team assisting with field operations; and Ken Scaife, CFAES Operations Wooster.